 The old man found a spirited young man whose good humor made him perfect for the job.
-The young man's task was to carry a big pot of oil through the village balanced on his head and he told the old man that he had the hardest head of anyone he knew.
+The young man’s task was to carry a big pot of oil through the village by balancing it on his head, and he told the old man that he had the hardest head of anyone he knew.
 The old man agreed and offered him ten rupees a day.

 The old man was angry and said, “You fool!
 Look what you have done.
 You owe me a hundred rupees to make up for the oil you have spilled.”